 - ¼ cup Scallions thinly sliced

-- 2 tbsp. torn Mint Leaves and more for serving
+- 2 tablespoon torn Mint Leaves and more for serving

-- 1/8 tsp.
-Turkish Pepper, more for serving (I used chili powder)
+- ⅛ teaspoon Turkish Pepper, more for serving (I used chili powder)

 - Drain the potatoes and fill with cold water.
 Peel the potatoes and cut into 1 ½ inch cubes when the potatoes are still hot or at least warm enough to handle.